luispinto23/go-tdd-tech-playground/README.md

 Even though there are two errors, execution of the test halts on the call to `Fatalf` and the second test never runs.

-The implementation using `Run` prints both:
+The implementation using `t.Run` prints both:

 ```bash
 --- FAIL: TestDivide (0.00s)